Sociology

 Project Summary

-- Since 2025: Ph.D. candidate in sociology of science at Bergische Universität Wuppertal
+- Since 2025: Ph.D. candidate in Sociology of Science, Bergische Universität Wuppertal